PLAYS

 Cast of eight: 6 men (3 White, 3 Black), 2 women (White)

-SCRIPT SAMPLE: Act One, after CURT’s return home, VINCE takes the vitals of a very distrustful CURT.
+SCRIPT SAMPLE: From Act One.
+After CURT’s return home, VINCE takes the vitals of a very distrustful CURT.

 COLORS AT SUNSET